Emynex4real/superexaminer/README.md

 Copy `.env.example` to `.env.local` and fill in your values:

 - Supabase project URL and keys
-- XAI API key for AI features
+- DeepSeek API key for AI features
 - Vercel Blob token for file uploads

 ## Database Setup